sdroege/gst-plugin-rs/README.md

     - `file`: A Rust implementation of the standard `filesrc` and `filesink` elements

-    - `flate`: General purpose lossless compression plugin.
+    - `compress`: General purpose lossless compression plugin.

+      - flate: compress and decompress data using zlib and deflate

     - `gopbuffer`: Stores a minimum duration of data delimited by discrete GOPs (Group of Picture).